-The new draft refines the 2009 version with 8 major changes whilst the definition of drug-device combination products remains unchanged, the purpose of the changes is to clarify the registration requirements and categorization method of different drug-device combination products.
+The new draft refines the 2009 version with 8 major changes whilst the definition of drug-device combination products remains unchanged, the purpose of the changes is to clarify the registration requirements and classification method of different drug-device combination products.

 The new draft proposed to remove the following clause 6 from the original regulation:

 “Applications for combination products, importing to China for the first time, will not be accepted for the following reasons:

 – The market approval of the product has not been obtained from the exporting country

 – The drug contained in the product has not obtained the registration approval from China or the market approval from the country of origin”